 Pemphigus vulgaris in Adult

 The estimated incidence worldwide is 0.76-5 cases per million per year, although PV occurs in higher incidences in individuals of Jewish ancestry, as well as in certain geographic areas (Middle East, Southeastern Europe, and India).
 Variants of the ST18 gene have been found to confer increased risk of PV in some populations.
 PV is typically a disease of adults, with average onset between the ages of 40 and 60 years, but PV rarely can occur in childhood and young adulthood.
-There does not appear to be a consistent gender predilection.
+There does not appear to be a consistent sex predilection.

 Severe cases of PV can be life-threatening, and complications can be related to immunosuppression from drugs used to treat severe PV, secondary infections, loss of the skin barrier, and poor oral intake.